 The board of directors duties and responsibilities should be clearly defined.
 Each individual board member needs to fully understand what’s expected and needed of him or her, and be held accountable when they get off track.
 If you don’t know what the job entails, it’s impossible to do it well.

 Board governance is the framework that controls how the board is structured, how it operates and how decisions are made.
+For nonprofit organizations, understanding nonprofit board structure is essential to effective governance.
 It includes the processes, rules and systems to help boards understand their specific responsibilities among each member and committees, as well as guides how to best work with management.

 The board of directors help decide or at least inform how the organization grows.
 Board members who bring strong strategic experience in a broad range of industries can help the organization address opportunities and potential threats.
 Strategic planning should be done on an ongoing basis by the board and include both short and long-term goals.